Harnessing the Power of Trail Networks

 The team at RTC is committed to connecting trails and building comprehensive trail systems that bring people together and get them where they want to go.
 In eight diverse places across the country, RTC is invested in digging in with hundreds of partners to make trail networks happen.
 These TrailNation projects are incredibly unique but share a common goal: to prove the potential of trails in delivering significant outcomes.
 Check out the work that’s underway.

 RTC has gathered leading trail network projects from across the country—representing communities diverse in size, culture and geography—to join RTC’s TrailNation Projects in an effort to educate and engage a broad coalition of stakeholders committed to the rapid replication of these vital assets nationwide.
-The TrailNation Collaborative will come together for the first time in June in Milwaukee.
+These trail network leaders came together for the first time in June 2018 in Milwaukee.

-Billings, Mont. ● Colorado Springs, Colo. ● Houston ● Lincoln, Neb.
+Billings, Mont. ● Colorado Springs, Colo. ● Columbus, Ohio ● Houston

-Memphis, Tenn. ● New Orleans ● Portland, Ore. ● Rochester, Minn.
+King County, Wash. ● Lincoln, Neb. ● Memphis, Tenn. ● New England Rail-Trail Network ● New Orleans ● Portland, Ore.

-Sacramento, Calif. ● San Diego, Calif. ● Seattle, Wash. ● St. Louis
+Sacramento, Calif. ● San Diego, Calif. ● St. Louis

 Milwaukee is the urban hub of the Route of the Badger, a TrailNation project with a vision to connect 500 miles of trail to form a world-class trail network in Southeast Wisconsin.
 The city is already home to incredible trails such as the Oak Leaf and the Hank Aaron, which help form the foundation of the planned active transportation extensions and connections proposed that could provide new access to trails, walking and biking for hundreds of thousands of people.
 During the TrailNation Summit, RTC will showcase the inspiring work that’s underway and explore the ways Milwaukee can serve as a national model for leveraging trails as important tools to advance strategies for equitable access to transportation and recreation.